 Fertilize plants according to the plant tags’s instructions and follow fertilizer directions carefully.
 If you apply too much fertilizer you can burn the flower’s roots.
 Also, I never fertilize my impatiens as I find they sometimes act adversely.
 Yes, the plant will get big but it won’t flower as profusely.
 However, I’ve known some people to fertilize impatiens effectively but overall I find they do well without it.

 Get rid of garden pests!
 No, I’m not referring to your furry friends unless they’re chewing plants and stomping on the flowers!
 Rather, if you see holes in leaves or half-eaten edges, you have an insect problem.
 I prefer to use organic methods to eliminate harmful insect pests.
-The Organic Gardening website is a great resource for identifying and dealing with the top garden pests.
+Good Housekeeping has a list of great resources for dealing with the top garden pests.

 My clematis is at its peak right now enjoying full sun while climbing along the white picket fence.